A model of a tidally synchronized solar dynamo: Introduction

 Asking ``Is there a chronometer hidden deep in the sun?'', \cite{Dicke1978} had analyzed the similarity of the solar cycle with either a random walk process or, alternatively, a clocked process being perturbed by random fluctuations.
 While his statistical results pointed in favour of a clocked process, with shorter cycles usually being followed by longer ones as if the Sun remembered the correct phase, his conclusion was later criticized by \cite{Gough1990} and \cite{Hoyng1996} as relying on a too short time series of just 25 cycles.

 The closely related discussion, initiated by \cite{Wolf1859} and later entered by \cite{Bollinger1952,Takahashi1968,Wood1972,Opik1972,CondonSchmidt1975,Grandpierre1996,Palus2000,Hung2007,Wilson2013,Okhlopkov2014,Poluianov2014}, of whether the Hale cycle of the Sun is synchronized with the 11.07 years alignment cycle of the tidally dominant planets Venus, Earth and Jupiter, was recently fueled by \cite{Okhlopkov2016} who demonstrated an amazing parallelism of both time series for the last 1000 years.

-In Figure \ref{Fig:vergleich}(a) we illustrate the sequence $t_n$ of the solar minima, as taken from \cite{Schove1955,Schove1983} and \cite{Hathaway2010}, together with the correspondent sequence of the maximum Venus-Earth-Jupiter alignments according to \cite{Okhlopkov2016}, which we have re-calculated and confirmed for the last 1000 years.
+In Figure \ref{Fig:vergleich}(a) we illustrate the sequence $t_n$ of the solar minima, as taken from \cite{Schove1955,Schove1983} and \cite{Hathaway2010}, together with the corresponding sequence of the maximum Venus-Earth-Jupiter alignments according to \cite{Okhlopkov2016}, which we have re-calculated and confirmed for the last 1000 years.
 In Figure \ref{Fig:vergleich}(b) we show in detail the deviations (or residuals) $\delta_n=t_n-((n+67)\times 11.07+1000)$ of the three time series from a linear function of the cycle number $n$, with a presumed cycle duration of 11.07 years.
 Note the persistent closeness of the solar cycle to this linear curve, which does not even change during the Maunder \citep{Beer1998} and Sp\"orer \citep{Miyahara2006} minima.
+While there is no evidence for any {\it local clocking} between the maximum Venus-Earth-Jupiter alignments and the cycle duration, both data sets remain {\it globally clocked}, with the solar minima instants never leaving a $\pm 4.5$ years band around the linear trend with 11.07 years period.